caiok/bookkeeper-docker/Readme.md

 ## Configuration

-> Warning: not implemented yet!

-Bookkeeper configuration is located in `/conf`.
-One way to change it is mounting your config file as a volume:

-	$ docker run --name bookie1 -d -v $(pwd)/bk_server.conf:/conf/bk_server.conf bookkeeper

-## Environment variables

-ZooKeeper recommended defaults are used if `bk_server.conf` file is not provided.
-They can be overridden using the following environment variables.
+Bookkeeper configuration is located in `${BK_DIR}/conf`.
+When run script is executed it copies all contents of `/conf` dir to `${BK_DIR}/conf`, then apply several substitutions in `${BK_DIR}/conf/bk_server.conf` with values contained in environment variables.

+Some of these values should be left unchanged (e.g. the internal directories where bookkeeper stores data) unless you are sure of what you are doing.
+The environment variables that you possibly need to change (and that necessarily need to specify even if you pass your own bk conf files) are listed below.

+Example showing how to use your own configuration files:

-    $ docker run -e "ZK_SERVERS=localhost:2181" --name bookie1 -d bookkeeper
+	$ docker run --name bookie1 -d \
+		-v $(pwd)/bk_server.conf:/conf/bk_server.conf \
+		-v $(pwd)/<file>.conf:/conf/<file>.conf \
+		-e BK_PORT=3181 \
+		-e ZK_SERVERS=zk-server1:2181,zk-server2:2181 \
+		 bookkeeper

+### `BK_PORT`

+This variable allows you to specify the port on which Bookkeeper should listen for incoming connections.

 ### `ZK_SERVERS`

 This variable allows you to specify a list of machines of the Zookeeper ensemble.
 Each entry has the form of `host:port`.
 Entries are separated with a comma.

-Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `bk_server.conf` file.
+### Caveats

+When run starts the option `useHostNameAsBookieID=true` is always setted (no ways to change this behavior yet).
+Open an issue on Github if this creates inconvenients.

 ## Where to store data